 Best for: An intimate shopping experience.

-One of the more intimate fairs on the circuit, around 30 exhibitors are expected in 2019, showing everything from contemporary art to jewellery and decorative items.
+One of the more intimate fairs on the circuit, the Annual Buxton Antiques Fair displays everything from contemporary art to jewellery and decorative items.

-The fair is regarded by some as the longest continually running antiques fair in the country and its 2019 edition is one not to miss.
+The fair is regarded by some as the longest continually running antiques fair in the country.

 The Vintage Home Show